 As we said already, how you get the installation files will depend on the version of macOS you are running currently and the version you want the installer for.
 Below we'll look at how to get Catalina installers as well as how to get older versions of the macOS or even Mac OS X. We do have a dedicated article about How to download old Mac OS X and macOS versions.

-If you want to get the installer for the new macOS that arrived in October 2019, macOS Catalina, follow these steps.
+If you want to get the installer for the macOS that arrived in October 2019, macOS Catalina, follow these steps:

 - If you are running Mojave on your Mac go to System Preferences > Software Update.

 - Wait while your Mac searches for the latest update to macOS.

 - When it tells you that the operating system update is available to download, go ahead and download the installation files.